-The actual running of the race is the function covered by the race committee, whose chief or chairman would be a part of the organizing committee.
+The actual running of the race is the function covered by the race committee, who's chief or chair would be a part of the organizing committee.
 Note that the race committee is very different from the race jury.

 Start and finish referees are appointed by the race committee and are non-voting jury advisors.
 The race committee appoints other chief officials, assistants and crews.
 The race committee, subject to the approval of the team captains and race jury, if not previously assigned by FIS or U.S. Ski & Snowboard, may nominate course setters.